Large-Hadron-Collider901/Reading-Notes/Code-201-Reading-Notes/Docs-for-the-HTML-Canvas-Element-and-Chart-JS.md

     - create animations
 * By default, the size of the canvas is 300 pixels by 150 pixels.
 However we can customize the dimensions using width and height attributes.
 * To draw on the canvas, we use a JavScript context object that allows us to create graphics.
 * To make the canvas easier to identify in a script, we can use the id attribute.
-For example: <br />
+For example:
 ```
 <canvas id="tutorial" width="150" height="150"></canvas>
 ```